 This is a brandnew parallel implementation of the down-flip reverse search algorithm for enumerating the (regular) triangulations of a point set.
 Co-authored with Skip Jordan and Lars Kastner.
 Our arXiv preprint explains the method and reports on experimental results.
 Release of version 1.0 on March 28, 2018.

-Thanks to Benjamin Lorenz and Sebastian Gutsche we already have a first tech preview (from April/May 2018):
+Thanks to Sebastian Gutsche, Marek Kaluba, Benjamin Lorenz and Sascha Timme we already have a first tech preview (as of November 2018):